Sun, Mar 02

 Against the backdrop of a war in Europe, the perpetual plague of anti-Semitism and racism around the world, and the upcoming 80th anniversary of the Nazi’s defeat, this extraordinary tale of resilience, remembrance, and community deeply resonates with our contemporary moment.
 Here Lived is a timely and profoundly moving testament to the enduring power of human compassion and solidarity.

-The screening will be followed by a panel discussion with producer and director Jane Wells, historian Emile Schrijver, producer Ulrika Citron, and professor Dienke Hondius.
+The screening will be introduced by Netherlands Ambassador to the United Nations Lise Gregoire-van Haaren and followed by a panel discussion with producer and director Jane Wells, historian Emile Schrijver, and producer Ulrika Citron.
+The conversation will be moderated by Tracey Petersen, Manager: The Holocaust and the United Nations Outreach Programme.

 Watch the trailer here.

-Presented with Holocaust and the United Nations Outreach Programme and UJA
+Presented with Holocaust and the United Nations Outreach Programme

 Part of the Center’s film series Holocaust History on Film: Anne Frank and Beyond in connection with Anne Frank The Exhibition.
 Purchase your tickets to the exhibition here.